 The exhibition is viewable from the sidewalk daily, or by appointment, from September 27th through November 17th, 2019.

+Best Behavior has been curated by Fillmore Projects for Kinescope Gallery.
 For press inquiries and for appointments please contact firstname.lastname@example.org.

-Kinesecope Gallery 616 East 9th Street NY NY 10009 kinescope.gallery
+Kinescope Gallery 616 East 9th Street NY NY 10009 http://www.kinescope.gallery